Poly Mailers

 Then the film goes through the press.
 In flexographic printing, an anilox roller meters ink onto the plate, and the film advances through each color station.
 In rotogravure, the engraved cylinder carries the ink cells, which can deliver very smooth coverage and excellent repeatability on long runs.
 If your art has tight registration, a brand-specific Pantone red, or fine linework, the press crew will care a lot about registration tolerance and drying speed.
 For poly mailers custom printed, those two things can make the difference between a sharp logo and a blurry one.

 After printing, the film is cured or dried, then slit to the required width and sent to bag conversion.
 That conversion step is where the flat printed web becomes a finished mailer with bottom seals, side seals, and sometimes a gusset.
 If the bag is resealable, an adhesive strip is applied and covered with a release liner.
 I’ve seen production supervisors measure seal consistency with almost obsessive attention, because a weak seal on a mailer is not just a defect, it is a customer complaint waiting to happen.
+The adhesive formulations themselves are typically solvent-free acrylic pressure-sensitive adhesives that are tested for peel strength and temperature resistance before the line rolls forward.

 For design work, the practical file requirements are straightforward but unforgiving.
 Use vector logos whenever possible.
 Provide Pantone references if color matching matters.
 Leave bleed so artwork reaches the edge cleanly.
 Keep critical text inside a safe area so it does not disappear into a seal or fold.
 And if you are printing on a colored film, remember that the background color is part of the final result.
 A white logo on a glossy black mailer looks very different from the same logo on a milky translucent bag.